danialfarid/ng-file-upload/README.md

               // validate error name: pattern ngf-min-size, ngf-max-size="100" in bytes or "'10KB'" or "'10MB'" or "'10GB'"
               // validate as form.file.$error.maxSize=true and file.$error='maxSize'
-  ngf-min-heigh, ngf-max-heigh, ngf-min-width, ngf-max-width="1000" in pixels
+  ngf-min-height, ngf-max-height, ngf-min-width, ngf-max-width="1000" in pixels
               // validate error name: maxHeight ngf-min-duration, ngf-max-duration="100.5" in seconds or "'10s'" or "'10m'" or "'10h'"
               // validate error name: maxDuration